solrevdev/solrevdev.github.io/_posts/2020-01-28-navigate-into-newly-created-directory.md

 ---
 Today I came across a fantastic command line trick.

-Normally when I want to create a directory in the command line it tales multiple commands to start working in that directory.
+Normally when I want to create a directory in the command line it takes multiple commands to start working in that directory.

 For example: